gary-archer/oauth.websample.final/README.md

 The final demo SPA, which aims for a [Web Architecture](https://authguidance.com/web-architecture-goals/) with best capabilities:

 - The SPA uses an API driven OpenID Connect solution via **Curity's Token Handler Pattern**
+- Only the most secure cookies are used. with no tokens in the browser
 - Only client side React technology is needed to implement the SPA, for productive development
 - The SPA is deployed to many global locations via a Content Delivery Network (CDN)